arrowheadapps/strapi-connector-firestore/README.md

 Repeatable components and dynamic-zone components are embedded as an array in the parent document.
 Firestore cannot query the document based on any field in the components (cannot query inside array).

 To support querying, the connector can be configured to maintain a metadata map (index) for any attribute inside these repeatable components.
-This configured by adding `"indexed": true` to any attribute in the component model JSON.
+This configured by adding `"index": true` to any attribute in the component model JSON.
 This is ignored for non-repeatable components, because they can be queried directly.

 The connector automatically does this for all relation attributes.
-This can be disabled by setting `"indexed": false` on a relation attribute.
+This can be disabled by setting `"index": false` on a relation attribute.
 Be aware that this will break relation behaviour and result in dangling references when the referred-to documents are deleted.

 The metadata map is stored in the document in a field named by appending "$meta" to the name of the field storing the components.
+The map contains a field for every indexed attribute, and each field is an array of all the unique values of that attribute on all the components, or `null` if there are no values.
+If the attribute itself is an array (e.g. many-way relations), then the array is flattened.

-Take care when indexing attributes inside components, because the data will be duplicated inside the document, increasing document size and bandwidth costs.
+Note: when indexing attributes inside components, the data will be duplicated inside the document, increasing document size and bandwidth costs.

 For example, consider a model JSON with the shape below: